srp33/ShinyLearner/UserScripts/docs/classification_crossvalidation.md

 The following example illustrates how to execute ShinyLearner using [Docker](https://www.docker.com) on a Unix-based system (e.g., Linux or Mac OS).
 For additional help or to learn about executing the software on Windows, go [here](http://bioapps.byu.edu/shinylearner/).

+The first command creates the output directory if it doesn't already exist.

+The second (long) command executes ShinyLearner within a Docker container.

-The first `-v` argument specifies the directory where the input data files are stored on your computer.
-In the example below, the data files would be stored in the current working directory (`$(pwd)`).
-(Within the Docker container, ShinyLearner will access these files via `/InputData`.)
-If your data files were stored in a location other than the current working directory, you would use something like this: `-v /some/other/directory:/InputData`.
+* The `-v` arguments tell Docker where to find and store files on your computer.
+In the example below, the first `-v` argument specifies the directory where the input data files are stored on your computer.
+In this example, the data files would be stored in the current working directory (`$(pwd)`).
+The path *after* the colon indicates the path that ShinyLearner will use to access these files within the container (`/InputData`.)
+If your data files are stored in a location other than the current working directory, you could use something like this: `-v /some/other/directory:/InputData`.
 It must be an *absolute* path (the `~` shortcut is not supported).

-The second `-v` argument specifies the directory where the output files will be stored after ShinyLearner performs the analysis.
+* The second `-v` argument specifies the directory where the output files will be placed after ShinyLearner performs the analysis.
 In the example below, the output files would be stored in a directory called `Output` that is a subdirectory of the current working directory (`$(pwd)`).
 (Within the Docker container, ShinyLearner will access these files via `/OutputData`.)
-If you wanted the output files to be placed somewhere else, you would use something like this: `-v /some/other/directory:/OutputData`.
+If you want the output files to be placed somewhere else, you could use something like this: `-v /some/other/directory:/OutputData`.
 It must be an *absolute* path (the `~` shortcut is not supported).

-The fourth line in the example below tells Docker to run under the current user's account.
+The fourth line in the Docker command tells Docker to run under the current user's account.

-The fifth line in the example below indicates the name and version of the Docker image to be used.
+The fifth line in the Docker command indicates the name and version of the Docker image to be used.

+    mkdir -p $(pwd)/Output

     docker run --rm -i \
       -v "$(pwd)"/:"/InputData" \
       -v "$(pwd)/Output":"/OutputData" \
       --user $(id -u):$(id -g) \
-      srp33/shinylearner:version496 \
+      srp33/shinylearner:version505 \
       UserScripts/classification_crossvalidation \
-        --data /InputData/Data.tsv.gz \
+        --data Data.tsv.gz \
         --description "My_Interesting_Analysis" \
-        --output-dir /OutputData/ \
         --iterations 1 \
         --folds 10 \
         --classif-algo "AlgorithmScripts/Classification/tsv/sklearn/svm/default*" \